-You will receive a thorough diagnostic examination and receive clinically-proven treatment by a board-certified urologist who specializes in female urologic health.
-Our goal is to alleviate or eliminate symptoms so patients can confidently resume everyday activities.
+You will receive a thorough diagnostic evaluation and receive clinically-proven treatment by a board-certified urologist who specializes in female pelvic pain.
+Our goal is to alleviate symptoms so you can return to every life.
 Appointments are confidential and private.

-Brigham and Women’s Faulkner Hospital practices a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialties.
-If your urologist discovers that an underlying illness has contributed to your cystocele, you will be referred to an appropriate BWFH/BWH physician for an evaluation.
+Brigham and Women’s Faulkner Hospital practices a multidisciplinary approach to patient care, routinely collaborating with colleagues in other medical specialties.
+If your urologist discovers that an underlying illness has contributed to your pelvic pain, you will be referred to an appropriate BWFH/BWH physician for an evaluation.

 Offering comprehensive medical, surgical and psychiatric care as well as complete emergency, ambulatory and diagnostic services to residents of southwest Boston and the surrounding suburbs.